 Traxy likes things with a good story, and will watch anything if it has an actor in it she likes, no matter how bad it is.
 She’ll also ramble on incessantly about things she happens to take a shine to, a bunch of which can be seen on the banner above.

-Being very introverted and quiet, this self-proclaimed geek doesn’t get out much, aside from doing tabletop roleplaying a few times a week, or when taking the camera out for a spin – she finds Germany’s many castles and Altstadts infinitely photogenic.
+Being very introverted and reclusive, this self-proclaimed geek does tabletop roleplaying a few times a week, likes taking the camera out for a spin – she finds Germany’s many castles and Altstadts infinitely photogenic.

 She’ll also refer to herself in the third person if she thinks she can get away with it.

 Born in Sweden in the early 1980s, I moved to Nottingham in the heart of England in the mid-noughties.
-There, I dwell with my husband (henceforth referred to as “the Squeeze” for teh lulz) and Team Cat (Monkey and Elbie).
+There, I dwell with my husband (henceforth referred to as “Mr T”) and Team Cat (Monkey and Elbie).

 In May 2010, Maria Grazia at FLY HIGH! interviewed me in her series of Blogger Buddies, so if you want to know more about me, that’s a good place to go! 🙂

 P.S.
 The word “squee” is generally used online as an uncontrolled expression of joy, like the sort of noise you’d expect to hear from an over-excited fangirl.
 Like yours truly.